 Beans that are at the correct level of fermentation will no longer be their natural purple or reddish colour, but a shade of brown.
 Inspectors use established guides to check the colour and aim for one uniform shade in the batch.

-The standard specifies that cocoa beans shall be:
+The standard states that cocoa beans should be:

-Fermented, then dried until their moisture content no longer exceeds 7.5% mass fraction.
+- Fermented, then dried until their moisture content no longer exceeds 7.5% mass.

-The Grade Standards lay down the following maximum limits for producing country internal classification for fermented beans: - ISO 2451 now also specifies bean size standards, defined by the bean count and usually expressed by the number of beans per 100g The specifications are currently:
+The Grade Standards lay down the following maximum limits for producing country internal classification for fermented beans: - ISO 2451 now also specifies bean size standards, defined by the bean count and usually expressed by the number of beans per 100g The current specifications are:

 |Large beans:||Bean count of less or equal to 100|